dcgza3326VictoriaRamos/mon/README.md

 Refactored code for better maintainability - update 31 Fixed typo in documentation - build 306
 Updated styling and themes - v6.7.7
+Added new feature for better user experience - update 22